kalpeshdusane/Seam-Carving-B.E.-Project/README.md

 ![image](readmeImage/graph.png)

+Achieved **~7.5x** acceleration in the GPU execution time compared to CPU due to the high degree of parallelism achievable by the CUDA based architecture

 ### Failed Test Cases

 1. If there are to many important objects in the image, then this algorithm will remove the seam passing through important object.